junkerson/mbw_training/README.md

 The actual audio clips were sourced from Vermont Center for Ecostudies' Mountain Birdwatch training materials.

-All other non-copyrighted aspects of this page are CC BY-SA
+All other non-copyrighted aspects of this app are shared under Creative Commons: CC BY-SA